facelessuser/pymdown-extensions/docs/src/markdown/extensions/progressbar.md

 `progress-label`         | This is attached to the `p` element that will contain the desired label.
 `progress-<integer>plus` | This is an optional class that indicates the percentage of the progress bar by increments of 20.

-??? settings "Example CSS"
+??? settings "CSS Setup"

     You are able to style your progress bars as fancy or plain as you want.
-Do this documents current style, the CSS is pretty plain.
-You can see it down below.

     ```css
     .progress-label {